From April 2023 to November 2024 one or two weekend a month

 • Sutures and suturing techniques.

-• Techniques of fixture level impressions – when to take them and when not to.
+• Techniques of fixture level impressions – when to take them and when

 • Impression materials and provisionalization of immediate function implants.